felixle236/node-core/README.md

 * Run & debug on .ts files by Visual Code.
 * Unit test & coverage.
 * Database migration.
-* Demo table inheritance (feature/table-inheritance)
+* Demo table inheritance, refer to `Experiences` below of this guide and branch `feature/table-inheritance`.

 ### Patterns and Principles